R869fa/RPG-STORE-BOT/README.md

 - Data saving

 ## Project Status (Experimental Phases)
-The bot was developed in local  host, but it did not respond to the commands in chat even after deploy in Heroku.
+The bot was developed in local  host

 ## Technology used
 - Python